 The Organization maintains cash balances which may, at times, exceed federally insured limits.
-They historically have not experienced any credit related losses.
+The Federal Deposit Insurance Corporation (FDIC) insures bank balances up to \$250,000 per customer.
+The Organization's uninsured cash balances totaled \$123,859 at June 30, 2020.
+The Organization historically has not experienced any credit related losses.